Sage-Bionetworks-Workflows/orca-recipes/CONTRIBUTING.md

 To develop on this repository, it's recommended that you use the Dev Containers setup online using GitHub Codespaces.
 While the entry-level machine type (2-core, 4GB RAM) in Codespaces supports basic editing, you should use a bigger machine type (at least 4-core, 8GB RAM) if you plan on running Airflow using Docker Compose.

+Note that you don't need to add your AWS credentials to the `.env` file when using GitHub Codespaces because a default IAM user has been configured in the repository's secrets.

 ## Secrets

 Airflow secrets (_e.g._ connections and variables) are stored in the following locations: